Institute for Catalan Studies

-The Institute for Catalan Studies (Institut d'Estudis Catalans /ca/), also known by the acronym IEC, is an academic institution which seeks to undertake research and study into "all elements of Catalan culture".
+The Institute for Catalan Studies (Institut d'Estudis Catalans /ca/), also known by the acronym IEC, is Catalonia's national academy, an institution which seeks to undertake research and study into "all elements of Catalan culture".
 It is based in Barcelona, Catalonia, Spain.

 IEC

 The IEC is known principally for its work in standardising the Catalan language.
 The Institute's current president is Joan Domènec Ros Aragonès, elected to the office for four years in 2013 and to a second term in 2017, following Salvador Giner, elected to the office for four years in 2005 and to a second term in 2009.
 The IEC is based in Barcelona, the capital of Catalonia, and the second largest city in Spain.

 Enric Prat de la Riba, who was to become the first President of the Commonwealth of Catalonia, signed the founding document of the Institute, as president of the Provincial Deputation of Barcelona on 17 June 1907.
+The same year, the IEC published the first volume of the series Pintures murals catalanes by Josep Pijoan which made the most important series of Romanesque mural paintings known to the wider public (such as the paintings of Sant Quirze de Pedret, Sant Climent de Taull, etc.).
 The IEC is one of a number of cultural and scientific institutions created at that time to lend greater prestige to the Catalan language and culture; others include the Biblioteca de Catalunya (Library of Catalonia), the Escola Industrial (Industrial School), the Hiking Club of Catalonia, the Escola Superior de Belles Arts (Higher School of Fine Arts) and the Escola del Treball (School of Labour), el Centre de Recerca Matemàtica.
 Prat de la Riba also founded the Escola de l'Administració Local (School of Local Administration), in order to create a body of Catalan civil servants for the regional government.

 The IEC was admitted to the Union Académique Internationale in 1922, shortly after the establishment of the latter.

 During the dictatorship of Franco, along with many other Catalan cultural institutions, the Institut lived a semiclandestine existence, and was not officially restored to its previous status in the field of language standardisation until a 1991 bill was passed by the (also restored) Catalan Parliament.

 The IEC inspired the creation of the Institut d'Estudis Occitans in Occitania.
 Occitania is an area in southern France where Occitan (often called Provençal) has historically been spoken.